MicrosoftDocs/xamarin-docs/docs/ios/watchos/troubleshooting.md

 ## Manually Adding Interface Controller Files

 > [!IMPORTANT]
-> Xamarin's Watch Kit support includes designing
+> Xamarin's WatchKit support includes designing watch storyboards in the
-	watch storyboards in the iOS designer (in both Visual Studio for Mac and Visual Studio), which does not require the steps outlined below.
-Simply give an interface controller a Class name in the Visual Studio for Mac Properties pad and the C# code files will be created automatically.
+> iOS designer (in both Visual Studio for Mac and Visual Studio), which
+> does not require the steps outlined below.
+Simply give an interface
+> controller a Class name in the Visual Studio for Mac Properties pad and
+> the C# code files will be created automatically.

 *If* you are using Xcode Interface Builder, follow